 Download Part P and take a look.
 Extending an existing circuit and adding a socket is aloud (you do not have to submit the work to building control).
 But remember qualified electricians are also following BS7671/ 18th Edition of the wiring regulations and not just Part P. We would complete a minor electrical works certificate and use a calibrated test instrument (that could cost you £500) to test the completed circuit.
 Part P does not cover this side of things and is not even 10% of what electricans are doing.
 The load on the circuit needs to be calculated.
 The earthing and main bonding needs to be up to date before work starts.
 A residual current device needs to be installed on the sockets circuit…..etc.

 I want to replace a consumer unit with a new RCD MCB board. do I need my electrician to submit the work to building control ?

 Consumer unit replacement is one of the types of electrical work that needs to be submitted to building control.
-You can either employ an NICEIC, ELESCA or NAPIT registered electrician who can self certify their own work and submit it to building control or employ an electrician who uses a third party inspector to submit the work on their behalf.
-We use NICEIC third party electricians to submit consumer unit replacements on our behalf.
+You can either employ an NICEIC, ELESCA or NAPIT registered electrician who can self certify their own work, or employ an electrician who will submit the work directly to building control.